Human Nature (2001 film): Plot

 To demonstrate his success, Nathan takes Puff on tour.
 Puff secretly drinks heavily and patronizes prostitutes.
 Meanwhile, Nathan and Lila's relationship deteriorates and he is seduced into an affair by a scheming Gabrielle.
 Eventually Lila decides to take Puff back into the forest to undo his manners training and return him to his natural state.

 Lila and Puff live naked in the woods together until found by a threatening Nathan, who is killed by Puff.
 Lila turns herself in as the murderer and asks Puff to testify on the waywardness of humanity before he returns to his home in the forest after a brief encounter with his biological mother.

 After the reporters and spectators leave, Puff comes back out of the forest and gets into a car with Gabrielle (still with a French accent).
 They drive off to the city to eat, while Puff looks back thoughtfully at the forest.
 The ending strongly suggests some unexplained collusion between the two, throwing much of the interpretation of what went on before into question.

-At the end of the film, there is a philosophical passage read while the credits appear.
-It is an excerpt of William of Ockham from Opera Theologica in which Ockham explains his theory of intuitive cognition:
+At the end of the film, there are two philosophical passages read while the credits appear.
+The first is an excerpt of William of Ockham from Opera Theologica in which Ockham explains his theory of intuitive cognition:

+The second is an excerpt of Novum Organum by Francis Bacon in which Bacon discusses inductivism: